Spot Monitor Video Output for iDVR-PRO 960H / HD CCTV / H.264 CCTV DVRs

 Using a USB Mouse, left click the Menu button in the lower left portion of the screen.
 Then locate and click System Setup.
 (Shown Below)

 Next, on the system setup screen click on Display, then Spot Out.

-Users can configure any of the spot outputs by double-clicking and on the number that they want to configure and clicking on modify.
+Users can configure any of the spot outputs by double-clicking on the number that they want to configure and then clicking on modify.